 Report Title: Location-Based Issue Analysis

-Purpose: Identify sites or rooms with frequent issues or unreliable assets.
-Use this data to inform preventative maintenance or replacement strategies.
+Purpose: Identify sites or rooms with frequent issues or unreliable assets to support preventative maintenance and replacement planning.

 Suggested Report Setup